eye-division/kindle-co-ed/_casestudies/making-uninvited-change-your-best-friend-martha-a-re-imagined-future-s.md

 list: false
 archive: false
 short_description_markdown: >-
-  Change is the one constant we can absolutely rely on happenning!
-But sometimes it feels uninvited, and is definately at ties, unexpected.
-Our lives can fall prey to factors outside our control.
+  Change is the one constant we can absolutely rely on!
+But sometimes it feels uninvited, and is definitely at times, unexpected.

   Martha came to me for Coaching when a medical condition had forced the end of a career she loved.
-A musician, muscular-skeletal difficulties had put payed to a cherished life full of passion and fulfillment.
+A musician, muscular-skeletal difficulties had put paid to a cherished life full of passion and fulfilment.
 Now it felt like she was in a life she didn't recognise.
-She's list her compass.
+She's lost her compass.
 In 6 sessions, she re-discovered her sense of purpose and re-imagined alternative futures.
 Here's how....&nbsp;
 main_image_path:
 main_image_description:
 video_embed: